kyletimmermans/kyletimmermans.github.io/notes.md

 <div>&ensp;-https://realfavicongenerator.net/favicon_checker?protocol=https&site=www.kyles.world</div>
 <div>&ensp;</div>

-### _layouts/default.html cannot handle pages w/ JS code that has comments with no end-signifier, you must use comments like /* coment */ so it
-know where to stop reading the ccomments
+### _layouts/default.html cannot handle pages w/ JS code that has comments with no end-signifier, you must use comments like /* coment */ so it knows where to stop reading the ccomments